Shelaine Maxfield, Founder, President, and Board Chair

-Shelaine Maxfield is founder and president of The Younique Foundation, which she established in 2014.
-After she and her husband, Derek, became painfully aware of the long-term impact child sexual abuse has on survivors, they envisioned creating an organization that could offer resources and services to provide healing, education, and hope—free of charge.
-As president of The Younique Foundation, Shelaine guides the overall vision of our work, and focuses on the individual experience of those who are directly served by the foundation.
+Shelaine Maxfield is Founder, President, and Board Chair of The Younique Foundation, which she established in 2014.
+After she and her husband, Derek, became painfully aware of the long-term impact child sexual abuse has on survivors, they envisioned creating an organization that could offer free resources and services to provide healing, education, and hope.
+As president of The Younique Foundation, Shelaine guides the overall vision of the Foundation’s work, and focuses on the individual experience of those who are directly served by the Foundation.

 The Maxfields were recognized by Utah Valley Magazine in 2016 and were awarded Philanthropist of the Year.
-Two years later Shelaine was featured as one of the 30 Women to Watch in Utah.
-Shelaine is a devoted wife and mother to five beautiful children.
-Prior to her leadership at The Younique Foundation, Shelaine was a stay-at-home mom for 12 years.
+Two years later Shelaine was featured as one of the Utah’s 30 Women to Watch by Utah Business.
+In 2021 The Younique Foundation was selected by the prestigious Stand Together Foundation as one of the country’s most transformative nonprofits.
+The Foundation was also invited to be part of Stand Together’s Catalyst Program, a management training and peer-learning program.

 Chris Yadon, Executive Director